-UV Glue vs Epoxy: Which Is Better for Outdoor Furniture Repairs?
+UV Glue vs Epoxy for Outdoor Furniture Repairs: Which Lasts?

 Outdoor furniture endures conditions that would be demanding for most adhesives — rain, sun, temperature extremes, humidity, and the physical stress of regular use.
 A repair that holds up inside may fail within a single season outdoors.
 Choosing the right adhesive for outdoor furniture means understanding how each type withstands the specific combination of weathering factors that outdoor environments impose.